DSCI-310-2024/DSCI-310_group-10_crime-prediction/README.md

 2. Open terminal and navigate to DSCI310-group10-project directory

-3. Run `docker compose up` and click provided link to jupyter lab
+3. Run `docker compose up` and click the last link provided to open jupyter lab

 4. Necessary files found withing the `work` directory